mozhao0331/Restaurant_Segmentation_Analysis/README.md

 2. An unsupervised machine learning pipeline based on data of US Subway locations that cluster locations by similar features.

-3. An unsupervised machine learning pipeline based on data of Canadian Subway locations that cluster locations by similar features.

-The two unsupervised machine learning pipelines will also have human-interpretable results, including ways to identify similar features that caused different locations to be clustered together.
+The unsupervised machine learning pipeline will also have human-interpretable results, including ways to identify similar features that caused different locations to be clustered together.

 ## Data Summary

-We received five datasets for each of the three popular chain restaurants: Smoothie King, Subway Canada, and Subway US.
+We received five datasets for each of the 2 popular chain restaurants: Smoothie King and Subway US.
 The datasets consist of CSV files for demographic, point of interest, store-specific data, competition sister store data, and trade area, where each row represents a single store location and the columns represent the variables/features of that store.
 All features in the demographic, point of interest, competitor/sister store, and trade area files are numeric, whereas the store-specific data files contain categorical features such as state and market size.

 -   For Smoothie King, there are over 1000 features combined for 796 stores.
 -   For Subway US, there are over 1000 features combined for approximately 14,000 stores.
--   For Subway Canada, there are around 100 features combined for around 1,800 stores.

 ## Usage